Rapfff/jajapy/docs/source/References.rst

-MC                  Discrete           Yes              No MDP                 Discrete            No              No CTMC                Discrete           Yes             Yes GOHMM             Continuous           Yes              No MGOHMM  Vector of Continuous           Yes              No
+MC                  Discrete           Yes              No MDP                 Discrete            No              No CTMC                Discrete           Yes             Yes GoHMM   Vector of Continuous           Yes              No
 ======  ==================== ============= ===============

 One can wander what is the difference between MC and HMM: each MC state is labelled with exactly one